danalejosolerma/danalejosolerma.github.io/README.md

 ### API deployment and ML models for fraud detection
 [Repository](https://github.com/danalejosolerma/P2_datascientest/blob/main/fraud_test_docker/fraud_api_test.py)

-This project consist on developing and deploy a machine learning model for the detection of fraudulent transactions in online purchases.
+This project consist on developing and deploying a machine learning model for the detection of fraudulent transactions in online purchases.
 Later, an image with an API was built in Docker.
 This image was deployed using Kubernetes, as well as Docker-compose for comparison.
-The API contains a functional model to detect fraudulent transactions, as well as, the corresponding unitary tests.
+The API contains a functional model to detect fraudulent transactions, as well as, the corresponding unit tests.

 <p align="center">
 	<img src="https://github.com/danalejosolerma/portfolio/blob/main/assets/img/MLs_metrics.png?raw=true" alt="Scheme" width="411" height="137" />